Camper Cushion Covers DIY

 Now you need to sew the other two seams of the side fabric to the front.
 Fold the fabric upwards, and line the edges together.
 Next, you will pin and sew the edge and top of the side portion to the front panel.

 Do this on both ends.
-Once finished place your bench seat cover onto the original seat foam, just to make sure it fits.
+Once finished place your bench seat cover onto the original seat foam, just to make you have a nice snug fit.
 Adjust your seams if you need to.

 Attaching the Back Panel